thoth-tech/documentation/docs/Courseflow/Projects/Discovery-Page/Research/ngx-graph/ngx-graph.md

   - It comes with zooming and panning capabilities.
   - Nodes can be moved upon dragging.
   - Collisions are enabled by default, which helps with the layout of the nodes.
+- These default capabilities require a fair amount of work in d3.js to get the same functionality.

 #### Disadvantages